stadium-software/repeater-datagrid-client-side/README.md

 ![](images/Page.Load.png)

 ## CSS
-Variables exposed in the [*stadium-client-side -repeater-datagrid-variables.css*](stadium-client-side -repeater-datagrid-variables.css) file can be [customised](#customising-css) in any Stadium version.
+Variables exposed in the [*stadium-client-side-repeater-datagrid-variables.css*](stadium-client-side-repeater-datagrid-variables.css) file can be [customised](#customising-css) in any Stadium version.

 ### Before v6.12
 1. Create a folder called "CSS" inside of your Embedded Files in your application
-2. Drag the two CSS files from this repo [*stadium-client-side -repeater-datagrid-variables.css*](stadium-client-side -repeater-datagrid-variables.css) and [*stadium-client-side -repeater-datagrid.css*](stadium-client-side -repeater-datagrid.css) into that folder
+2. Drag the two CSS files from this repo [*stadium-client-side-repeater-datagrid-variables.css*](stadium-client-side-repeater-datagrid-variables.css) and [*stadium-client-side-repeater-datagrid.css*](stadium-client-side-repeater-datagrid.css) into that folder
 3. Paste the link tags below into the *head* property of your application
 ```html
 <link rel="stylesheet" href="{EmbeddedFiles}/CSS/stadium-client-side-repeater-datagrid.css">